ElektraInitiative/libelektra/doc/COMPILE.md

 Build documentation with doxygen (API) and ronn (man pages).

 #### Developer Options

-As developer you should enable `ENABLE_DEBUG` and `ENABLE_LOGGER`.
+As developer you should enable `ENABLE_DEBUG` and `ENABLE_LOGGER`:
+- `ENABLE_DEBUG`:
+  - enables assertions
+  - adds RTLD_NODELETE so that debugger finds symbols even after dlclose
+- `ENABLE_LOGGER`:
+  enables logging
-By default no logging will take place, see [CODING](/doc/CODING.md) for information about logging.
+  By default no logging will take place, see [CODING](/doc/CODING.md) for how to get log messages.

-Then continue reading [testing](/doc/TESTING.md) for options about testing.
+Continue reading [testing](/doc/TESTING.md) for more information about testing.

 #### `CMAKE_INSTALL_PREFIX`